Local VCN Peering Through an Upgraded DRG

 • Destination CIDR Block: VCN-A's CIDR block.
 If you want, you can specify a subnet or particular subset of VCN A's CIDR block.

-• Target Compartment: The compartment where the other VCN is located, if not in the current compartment.
+• Target Compartment: The compartment with the other VCN, if not the current compartment.

 • Description: An optional description of the rule.

-Any subnet traffic with a destination that matches the rule is routed to your DRG.
+Any subnet traffic with a destination that matches the rule is routed to the DRG.
 For more information about setting up route rules, see VCN Route Tables.

-If later on you no longer need the peering and want to end the peering relationship, delete all the route rules in your VCN that specify the other VCN as the target.
+If later on you no longer need the peering and want to end the peering relationship, delete all route rules in the VCN that specify the other VCN as the target.

 Tip

 Without the required routing, traffic doesn't flow between the peered VCNs.
-If a situation occurs where you need to temporarily stop the peering, you can simply remove the route rules that enable traffic.
+If you ever need to temporarily stop the peering, you can remove the route rules that enable traffic.

 Task F: Update security rules